smartdevicelink/protocol_spec/README.md

   </tr>
 </table>

-### 4.3 Audio Service (PCM)
+### 5.4 Audio Service (PCM)
 >Available: Protocol Version 3 and greater

 The application can start the audio service to send PCM audio data to the head unit.
-The payload for the Audio Service is only PCM audio data.
+After the `StartService` packet is sent and the ACK received, the payload for the Audio Service is only PCM audio data.

-### 4.4 Video Service (H.264)
+### 5.5 Video Service (H.264)
 >Available: Protocol Version 3 and greater

 The application can start the video service to send H.264 video data to the head unit.
-The payload for the Video Service is only H.264 video data.
+After the `StartService` packet is sent and the ACK received, the payload for the Video Service is only H.264 video data.

-## 5 Ending Communication
+## 6. Ending Communication
+The application may request it's session to be ended outside of a transport disconnect, module power cycle, etc.
+### 6.1 Completely Closing  a Session and Ending All Services
-To close out a communication session with the head unit, an application sends
+To close out a communication session with the head unit, an application sends an `EndService` packet with service type 7 (RPC) to the module.
+The `EndService` packet payload should include the correct hash ID supplied with the `StartServiceACK`.

+### 6.2 Closing Specific Services
+If the application doesn't want to completely stop its session, but only wishes to close a specific session it can do so using an `EndService` packet that's service type matches the service that the application is trying to close.
+The `EndService` packet should include the hash ID in its payload that was contained in the `StartServiceACK` for  that specific service.